Three kids jump rope outside on a sunny, warm day.

-Check out the following games and you won’t be at the end of your rope trying to come up with ideas.
+Check out the following jump rope games when you’re trying to come up with some new, fun ideas.

 1. Slithery snake